aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 ## Server code to run nightly

 Significant development on prediction and data processing has rendered most of the other `run_` files outdated.
 However, I have since updated `run_build_models.py` which carries out most of the same process as `run_demo.py` (in fact it uses much of the same code) but instead dumps a model to disk (in the `dat` folder).
-As of writing,

 In other words, running
 ```sh